zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Hank: Don’t you use a cash register here?

-Evelyn: We do, but when it’s not working, we have t o be able to calculate change in our heads in a pinch.
+Evelyn: We do, but when it’s not working, we have to be able to calculate change in our heads in a pinch.

 Hank: Oh, I didn’t realize that.

 Evelyn: Okay, let’s see how you do with a simple sa le.
 Let’s say I’m purchasing these two items and I’m paying with a $20 bill.

-Hank: All right, give me a minute . . . the total i s $9.36.
+Hank: All right, give me a minute . . . the total is $9.36.

 Evelyn: Make sure you count back the change.